The integrated cross-platform development tool for ANSI Common Lisp LispWorks logo

 A. Simply download it from the LispWorks web site.

-A. LispWorks is very competitively priced - see our price information page or send e-mail to or call +44 1223 421860.
+A. LispWorks is very competitively priced with no runtime fees - see our price information page or send email to or call +44 1223 421860.

 A. Yes, generous discounts are available for qualifying organizations.
 We do not offer discounts to individual students or teaching staff - you must purchase through the academic institution to qualify for an academic discount.
 For further details, please contact us.

 A. Yes!
-LispWorks (including the CAPI) is source code compatible between all supported platforms, so your LispWorks applications can be ported between Windows, Mac OS X, Linux, Solaris, HP-UX and Compaq Tru64 UNIX with a minimum of effort.
+LispWorks (including the CAPI) is source code compatible between all supported platforms, so your LispWorks applications can be ported between Windows, macOS, x86_64 Linux, ARM Linux and FreeBSD with a minimum of effort.

 Q. Does my LispWorks license cover multiple platforms?

 A. Yes.
-KnowledgeWorks and Prolog are available in LispWorks Enterprise Edition or as an add-on for LispWorks for UNIX.
+KnowledgeWorks and Prolog are available in LispWorks Enterprise Edition, and can also be used in a mobile app if you have LispWorks for Mobile Runtime.
 Load them both by entering the form (require "kw")

 Q. Is LispWorks ORB available on all platforms?

 A. Yes.
-Our CORBA module is available in LispWorks Enterprise Edition or as an add-on for LispWorks for UNIX.
+Our CORBA module is available in LispWorks Enterprise Edition.
 Load it by entering the form (require "corba")

 Q. Is CLIM available on all platforms?

 A. Not quite.
-CLIM is included in LispWorks Professional Edition on Windows, Linux and Macintosh and is available as an add-on for LispWorks for UNIX.
-However on Macintosh it runs only in the X11/Motif GUI, and not in the native Aqua GUI.
-We have no plan to port CLIM to Aqua.
+CLIM is included in LispWorks Professional Edition on Windows, x86_64 Linux, x86/x64 Solaris, FreeBSD and Macintosh.
+However LispWorks CLIM runs only in the Windows and X11/Motif window systems.
+It does not run in the native macOS GUI or in GTK+.
+We do not plan to port CLIM to the native macOS GUI, GTK+ or mobile platforms.
 Load CLIM by entering the form (require "clim")

 A. Yes, LispWorks includes a full Foreign Language Interface (FLI) for interfacing Lisp to C and Win32 libraries.

-A. Yes, LispWorks has full support for 16 bit characters via extensions to the character and string types.
-The Foreign Language Interface (FLI) provides support for passing these new datatypes to foreign code in the common encodings.
-Support for file I/O to common 16-bit file formats is provided.
+A. Yes, the LispWorks character implementation covers the full Unicode range, including the supplementary planes in addition to the Basic Multilingual Plane (BMP).
+Specialized 16-bit and 8-bit string types are available for efficiency if needed (that is, if your program uses many "thin" strings).
+The Foreign Language Interface (FLI) provides support for passing string types to foreign code in the common encodings.
+Support for file I/O to common file formats is provided.

 A. Everything you need to develop and deploy CORBA solutions and provide a complete distributed computing solution for Common Lisp, including a fully integrated Interface Definition Language (IDL) compiler with full Common Lisp language binding, a complete Object Request Broker (ORB), and support for version 2.0 of CORBA as well as relevant portions of the 2.2 standard, for the Portable Object Adapter (POA), the Internet InterOrb Protocol (IIOP), Dynamic Invocation Interfaces (DII) and for Dynamic Skeleton Interfaces (DSI).